 “The Red Devils!”
 Jeremiah whispered.

-“As good a guess as any,” Wade looked up from his crouch, his eyes scanning the hills and the horizon.
+“As good a guess as any.”
+Wade looked up from his crouch, his eyes scanning the hills and the horizon.
 No sign of anyone.
 His mind raced.
 There was simply too many miles of track to keep it all secure.
 The best they could do is to keep a closer eye on the areas they would work a few days in advance.

-Until we catch whoever did this, Wade promised.
+Until we catch whoever did this.

-“But...what are we going to do, boss?
-The routes totally halted now!” the rail scout said.
+“But...what are we going to do, Boss?
+The route’s totally halted now!” the rail scout said.

 Wade caught his eye.
 The young man was scared.
 It was probably the prospect of the bandits being so close, as well as the rail route being canceled and Jeremiah potentially losing all that money.

 “Halted?
 Nah.
 This is fixable.
 Ride back to the others.
-Call up the second work team, with tools, and as many mules as are spare,” Wade sent, sending Jeremiah back the way he had come.
+Call up the second work team, with tools, and as many mules as we have spare,” Wade sent, sending Jeremiah back the way he had come.

 Wade led Charger to the grasses and let him feed as he quickly made a plan for the repairs.
-It wouldn’t be so different from the bridge repairs he had to perform on the trails, was it?
-The creek span was only four meters, meaning that a train carriage would stretch across it just as soon as it could.
-The difficult but would be the weight of the first engine.
+It wouldn’t be so different from the bridge repairs he had to perform on the trails, would it?
+The creek span was only five meters, meaning that a train carriage would stretch across it, pinning the bridge down .
+The difficulty would be the weight of the first engine, Wade realized.
+When a train of carriages was in full crossing, the carriages in front would distribute the weight, but the very first engine wouldn’t have that security.
+It would be putting tonnes of metal onto that thin structure.

-It didn’t take long for the work to arrive, riding two to a pony each.
+It didn’t take long for the workforce to arrive, riding two to a pony each.
 Wade set them to work at once.

 “Use the mules to haul those lengths out of the creek.
 They’re going to be the new beds,” Wade said, before directing the other half of the team to the shorter, stubby trees up the hill.